Education divide in Oklahoma widens with move to distance learning

 The district also plans to allow other families to check out Chromebooks for younger students who do not have a device at home.

-In Sulphur, where 40 percent of households lack broadband internet, superintendent Matt Holder said an online distance learning program would not be possible for most students.
+In Sulphur, where 40% of households lack broadband internet, Superintendent Matt Holder said an online distance learning program would not be possible for most students.

 “We have families where there is no (internet) connectivity and that means we are going to have to get creative in how we reach students, but we will make it work,” Holder said.